menuimageTimeDicer

 2. Install Ubuntu Server: Boot your machine from the Ubuntu Server USB/ISO/DVD.
 For installation choose to install Ubuntu Server, and except as specified here follow the default settings (or yes where that is obviously the correct answer):

-1. For 'Choose type of install' 'Choose the base for installation' accept the default suggestion of 'Ubuntu Server';
+1. For 'Choose type of install' or 'Choose the base for installation' accept the default suggestion of 'Ubuntu Server';

 2. For 'Guided storage configuration' accept the default suggestion (i.e. use entire disk, set up as LVM group, you can choose to encrypt with LUKS but this is unsupported);